diggahdee/diggahdee.github.io/_posts/2021-11-07-why-acknowledge-jesus.md

 > **Matthew 28:18 ESV**
 > *And Jesus came and said to them, “All authority in heaven and on earth has been given to me.*

-> **1 John 5:10-12 ESV**
-> *Whoever believes in the Son of God has the testimony in himself.
-Whoever does not believe God has made him a liar, because he has not believed in the testimony that God has borne concerning his Son.
-And this is the testimony, that God gave us eternal life, and this life is in his Son.
-Whoever has the Son has life; whoever does not have the Son of God does not have life.*

 > **Hebrews 5:8-9 ESV**
 > *Although he was a son, he learned obedience through what he suffered.
 And being made perfect, he became the source of eternal salvation to all who obey him,*